d3/d3-3.x-api-reference/Quantitative-Scales.md

 <a name="linear_tickFormat" href="Quantitative-Scales#linear_tickFormat">#</a> linear.<b>tickFormat</b>(<i>count</i>, [<i>format</i>])

-A stateless method that returns a [[number format|Formatting#d3_format]] function suitable for displaying a tick value.
+A stateless method that returns a [number format](Formatting.md#d3_format) function suitable for displaying a tick value.
 The specified *count* should have the same value as the count that is used to generate the tick values.
 You don't have to use the scale's built-in tick format, but it automatically computes the appropriate precision based on the fixed interval between tick values.

-The optional *format* argument allows a [[format specifier|Formatting#d3_format]] to be specified, where the precision of the format is automatically substituted by the scale to be appropriate for the tick interval.
+The optional *format* argument allows a [format specifier](Formatting.md#d3_format) to be specified, where the precision of the format is automatically substituted by the scale to be appropriate for the tick interval.
 For example, to format percentage change, you might say:

 ```js
 var x = d3.scale.linear().domain([-1, 1]);